silinternational/idp-in-a-box/terraform/050-pw-manager/README.md

 ## What this does

  - Create ALB target group for API with hostname based routing
- - Create task definition and ECS service for password manager API and Cron services
+ - Create task definition and ECS service for password manager API service
  - Create S3 bucket for UI
  - Create CloudFront distribution to provide SSL support for UI
  - Create Cloudflare DNS records for API and UI